AlexandreDecan/sismic/docs/format.rst

 .. autoclass:: pyss.model.StateChart
     :members:

-Consider the source of `pyss.format` as an how-to construct a statechart using `pyss.model`.
+Consider the source of `pyss.io` as an how-to construct a statechart using `pyss.model`.